 - build inclusive practices that work across classrooms, playgrounds, and whole-school contexts

 Each session stands alone, but together they provide a coherent, practical framework for inclusive teaching across early childhood, primary, and secondary settings.
+There will be time for Q & A, and sessions are recorded so you can learn at a time that suits you.

 What the Series Covers